COMBINE-lab/forseti/README.md

     --outSAMattributes NH HI nM AS CR UR CB UB GX GN sS sQ sM \
     --limitIObufferSize 50000000 50000000
 ```

 - `--readFilesIn` passes the path to your fastq file.
 - Use `--readFilesCommand zcat` if you have compressed fastq files (i.e. *.gz)
 - With `--genomeDir` option, you pass the path to the folder storing the spliceu index.
 - `--outFileNamePrefix` passes the path to your output
 - `--outSAMtype BAM SortedByCoordinate` will output the sorted BAM file
 - With `--quantMode TranscriptomeSAM`, STAR will output alignments translated into transcript coordinates, and `--quantTranscriptomeBan Singleend` allows insertions, deletions ans soft-clips in the transcriptomic alignments.
+- The PBMC1k data in this tutorial is 10X chemistry v3, so we use `--soloType CB_UMI_Simple` , `--soloUMIlen 12`, `--soloBarcodeReadLength 0` and `--soloCBwhitelist 3M-february-2018.txt`.
+- `--soloFeatures GeneFull` outputs exon and intron UMI counts.

 > Note: The following section is an OPTINAL step for standard process. **In short**, we extract the top cells to reduce the time for the tutorial.
 Therefore,